 Maintaining client confidentiality is not only an ethical duty but also a legal one.
 The Mental Health Professionals’ Duty to warn requires therapists to protect client confidentiality with only a few well-defined exceptions, such as reporting child abuse or serious threats of violence.
 If your therapist has violated your privacy, you can file a complaint with their licensing board and consider legal action.

-What to Do if You Suspect Therapist Abuse
+What to Do if You’re a Victim of Therapist Abuse

 Experiencing abuse from a therapist can make you feel powerless, confused, and full of self-doubt.
 But you don’t have to suffer in silence.
 If you suspect your therapist of abusive or unethical behavior, remember that it is wrong, and you deserve safety, respect, and proper care.